allenchen/todo_cli/README.md

-# A cloud-based command-line todo app for hackers
+# A cloud-based command-line todo app for programmers

 I wanted a todo app with these qualities